tHarvey303/synthesizer/docs/source/getting_started/overview.rst

 Overview
 ========

 By now you have hopefully installed the code and downloaded a grid file.
-You're now ready to start using ``synthesizer``.
+You're now ready to start using synthesizer.

 In this section we briefly describe the main elements of the code, and the design philosophy.